amills93/No-Phishing-Zone/Milestone_3/Research_Paper_Sections.md

 ## Conclusion and future work
 - Conclusion
 - Future Work - Partial Written but may need to expand more on what is currently written on the [finalreport.md](https://github.com/amills93/No-Phishing-Zone/blob/main/Milestone_3/finalreport.md#future-work) i.e.
+	* Add support for [Manifest V3](https://developer.chrome.com/blog/mv2-transition/) (requires more work since qQuery is no longer supported in background.js which is why we chose V2)
 	* Implement more features offered by [IPQualityScore](https://www.ipqualityscore.com/documentation/overview) and discuss the other API responses that are offered
-	* Implement a reporting feature to report malicious links not caught by our app
+	* Implement a reporting feature to report malicious links/emails not caught by our app
 	* Provide cross browser support (i.e. Mozilla, Edge, etc...)
 	* Provide cross mail client platform (Outlook, Yahoo, etc)
 ## Citations